andrealufino/Deviice/README.md

 ## Version 2

 The library has been completely rewritten from scratch.
-This version still offers the `Deviice` structure, but it has been marked as deprecated.
+This version still offers the `Deviice` structure, but it has been marked as deprecated and will be removed in future versions.
 Now, the whole magic is done via the `Device` class.

 ## Usage